Garlicky Fresh Tomato and Basil Pizza

 Here’s a fresh take on the classic fresh tomato and basil pizza known as Margherita.
 This variation is packed with extra flavor from garlic and black olives.
 To heighten the garlic flavor and aroma further, you can sauté the garlic in infused oil as suggested in the recipe.
 This is a perfect pizza for late summer when tomatoes are at their peak of flavor.

-- 1 tablespoon extra-virgin olive oil or infused garlic oil (such as Boyajian Garlic Oil)
+- 1 tablespoon extra-virgin olive oil or infused garlic oil

 - 1 medium onion, quartered and thinly sliced